zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ### The JOIN clause

-Use the JOIN clause to join data from multiple measurments (tables).
+Use the JOIN clause to join data from multiple measurements (tables).
 The following joins are supported:

 {{< flex >}}
 {{< flex-content "quarter" >}}